USS South Carolina (BB-26): Later career

 After returning to service, the ship took on a contingent of midshipmen for a training cruise to the Pacific.
 On 5 June 1920, South Carolina began the voyage, crossing into the Pacific via the Panama Canal.
 She stopped in Hawaii before continuing on to the west coast of the United States, with visits in Seattle, San Francisco, and San Diego.
 She left the last port on 11 August and arrived back in Annapolis on 2 September.
 After disembarking the midshipmen there, she went to Philadelphia, where she remained for seven months.
 South Carolina returned to sea in early April 1921 for training off Culebra Island, followed by exercises in Chesapeake Bay.
 Another training cruise for midshipmen began on 29 May, this time to Europe.
-Ports of call included Christiana, Norway, and Lisbon, Portugal.
+Ports of call included Christiania, Norway, and Lisbon, Portugal.
 She returned to Annapolis via Guantanmo Bay on 30 August before proceeding to Philadelphia the next day.

 In the years immediately following the end of the Great War, the United States, Britain, and Japan all launched huge naval construction programs.
 All three countries decided that a new naval arms race would be ill-advised, and so convened the Washington Naval Conference to discuss arms limitations, which produced the Washington Naval Treaty, signed in February 1922.
 Under the terms of Article II of the treaty, South Carolina and her sister Michigan were to be scrapped.
 The ship was decommissioned on 15 December, but was not formally stricken from the Naval Vessel Register until 10 November 1923.
 She was sold for scrap on 24 April 1924 and subsequently dismantled.

 The ship's silver service was commissioned by the state of South Carolina and was presented on 11 April 1910.
 After South Carolina was withdrawn from service in 1922, the service was given to the South Carolina chapter of the Daughters of the American Revolution for display at the Old Exchange.
 Following the outbreak of World War II, the service was hidden in the basement of the Old Exchange for safekeeping.
 In 1947, they were retrieved and sent to the South Carolina Governor's Mansion, where they are currently on display.